 I walked past the old building yesterday.
-It’s been boarded up for years now, the boards thick with layer upon layer of bygone Circus and Fairground events; stuck on by people who don’t see the point in removing the one below.
-The grimy steps are usually home to the local friendly guy (previously wrote Junkie but I’ve no proof), who has marked this as his daytime territory.
+It’s been boarded up for years now, the boards thick with layer upon layer of bygone Circus and Fairground flyers; stuck on by people who don’t see the point in removing the one below.
+The grimy steps are usually home to the local friendly guy who has marked this as his daytime territory.
 He doesn’t beg, nor terrorise – what he gives is a smile and an “Awright” as you pass by.
 I’m sure he has a home, but I wonder why he sits there?
-Perhaps the fresh air and company are good for his mind.
+Perhaps the fresh air and company are good for his soul.

-Fridays was the night for the locals, where chart music of the day was played and I would arrive with seven friends and lose every one as soon as we were through the door.
-It didn’t matter; in fact it added to the excitement.
+Friday was the night for the locals, where chart music of the day was played and I would arrive with seven friends and lose every one as soon as we were through the door.
+It didn’t matter – in fact it added to the excitement.
 Everyone was local and we had new friends to meet.
 At 18 I was working full time but decided I needed a part time job.
-Full of confidence, I asked the owner for a job as a glass collector.
+Full of confidence (and K Cider), I asked the manager for a job as a glass collector.
 He took me into his office and interviewed me, insisting I would “look good behind the bar.”
 I declined the offer of Bar Maid, but collected glasses for a few months.
-How strange to be offered a job after several pints of cider.
+How strange to be offered a job after several K Ciders.
+Easiest.
+Interview.
+Ever.

 As we walked past yesterday my son said “that’s where you used to go dancing, isn’t it?” and I replied “yes son” remembering so much more.